Leffffff/re2/README.md

 1. Open `Settings`.
 2. Click on `Apps`.
 3. Under the `Related settings` section, click the `Programs and Features` option.
-4. Click the `Turn Windows features on or off option` on the left pane.
+4. Click the `Turn Windows features on or off` option on the left pane.
-5. Check the `Windows Subsystem` for Linux checkbox.
+5. Check the `Windows Subsystem` for the Linux checkbox.
 6. Click the `OK` button.
-7. Click the `Restart now` button.
+7. Then you need to reboot the PC.

 Launch IDE with WSL, and do all next actions in WSL Terminal.